-It may seem like these horns and whistles were designed to test the sanity of all within hearing distance, but they are in fact used as a safety precaution.
-The Federal Railroad Administration (FRA) requires all trains to sound their horns as a warning to oncoming traffic and pedestrians 15-20 seconds before entering a public highway-rail grade crossing.
+It may seem like these horns and whistles were designed to test the sanity of all within hearing distance, however they are in fact used as a safety precaution.
+The Federal Railroad Administration (FRA) actually requires all trains to sound their horns as a warning to oncoming traffic and pedestrians 15-20 seconds before entering a public highway-rail grade crossing.
 If the train is moving at a speed greater than 60 mph, the conductor is required to begin sounding the horn when the train is a full quarter mile away from the crossing.

-Tip 1: Quiet Zones from Train Horn Noise
+Quiet Zones from Train Horn Noise

 The Cobb County Board of Commissioners in Powder Springs recently approved a Quiet Zone in the center of town.
 The town installed new safety equipment and updated sensors as alternative safety precautions.

 In Illinois, 64% of people live within a mile of railroad crossings.
 It comes as no surprise that the state has seen a dramatic rise in public support for Quiet Zones, and the zones have begun to appear all over the state.

 Are you interested in turning your area into a Quiet Zone?

 Becoming an approved Quiet Zone requires a large community effort, which is not always feasible.
 For individuals who are unable to achieve the qualifications required for Quiet Zone consideration, soundproofing is the solution.